 If a skilled therapist is not available, you can opt to buy one of the numerous books and DVD’s available that will help teach even the most untrained person the correct techniques that can be used on their dog.
-A massage therapy from a professional therapist can do wonders, however, a massage done on your own is still in accordance with known forms of holistic treatments for degenerative myelopathy and as such, your dog can greatly benefit from both for as long as it is regularly maintained.
+Massage therapy from a professional therapist can do wonders!
+However, a massage done on your own is still a great holistic treatment for Degenerative Myelopathy and as such, your dog can greatly benefit from either or as long as it is done regularly.

 Some other benefits of therapeutic massage include:

-* We highly recommend that at the very least, you give this method a try, and if you would like more information on the proper massage methods that one should use in order to treat dogs with DM, there is a myriad number of specialized books and or DVD’s that you can purchase which can teach you the proper techniques for amazing results.
-The exact procedures that we have always used on our dogs and highly recommend for yours can be found here:
+* We highly recommend that at the very least, you give this method a try.
+If you would like more information on the proper massage techniques one should use to help a dog suffering from DM, there is a myriad number of specialized books and or DVDs that can be purchased online for amazing results.

 In theory, the treatment revolves around the belief that if a nerve disorder is present, it can ultimately be attributed to a disturbance in the surrounding electrical field.
 PST works by isolating these disturbances and then by repairing the affected area by stimulating the surrounding healthy nerves and increasing a dog’s natural neuro-regeneration abilities.